 Sound wave utilizes a high intensity sonic pulse, which can be focused on a target area in and around the foot and ankle.
 Although the exact mechanisms for the technology is not fully known it is believed that micro-trauma will ultimately repair and increase in development of blood supply to the area.
 Some have linked the mechanism to tenderizing meat by pounding a tough piece of steak with a wooden mallet and making it more soft and pliable.
 Often chronic problems of tendons and ligament involve infiltration of scar tissue overlying these fibers.
 ESWT is thought to break up this scarring and allow the body to regenerate new and improved tissue to the area.

-Two different types of treatments are utilized by Dr. John: 1) A one time treatment high energy shock wave under anesthesia 2) multiple treatment low energy shockwave without anesthesia.
+Dr. John utilized the advanced Swiss Dolorclast rESWT device which involves multiple treatment low energy shockwave without anesthesia.
 With the low energy treatment utilizing the Swiss Dolorclast EMS device (most common treatment), patients provide biofeedback to guarantee exact placement of treatment.
 Some studies have shown that this is the most effective way to perform shockwave.
 Treatment is performed at intervals of 1-2 weeks and three treatments are typically performed with 2000 pulses delivered at each treatment and is performed in our office during a normal office visit time frame.
 No local anesthesia is needed and patient walk out of the office in their normal shoewear.